KevinMGranger/nine/IDEAS.md

 ## Ahead of time lengths

-We have to do length computation at serialize time because we can't specialize for structs (unless we manually implemented Serialize, which would defeat half of the point of this library, and make the types strange for other formats to deal with).
-This would be easier with specialization.
+~~We have to do length computation at serialize time because we can't specialize for structs (unless we manually implemented Serialize, which would defeat half of the point of this library, and make the types strange for other formats to deal with).
+This would be easier with specialization.~~

-But in the end, what does this get us?
-The ability to serialize a message without using a buffer-- but wouldn't we always want to use a buffer anyway?
+~~But in the end, what does this get us?
+The ability to serialize a message without using a buffer-- but wouldn't we always want to use a buffer anyway?~~

+We can make a _separate serializer_ that just does length computation!

 ## Protocol extension

 There's plenty of types that don't exist in 9p-- floats, bools, maps, etc. For existing versions of the protocol, we can just ignore that.
 But part of the purpose of this library is allowing experimentation.

-Maybe we can make a trait that requires you to expose what the regular (de)serializer needs, but allows you to implement the (de)serialize methods yourself.
+~~Maybe we can make a trait that requires you to expose what the regular (de)serializer needs, but allows you to implement the (de)serialize methods yourself.~~

+I forgot about deserialize_with.

 ## References